 Dad was right; I could never finish the entire plate.
 But, man, would I ever try!

 These days, I still struggle sometimes with “eyes-bigger-than-my-stomach syndrome.”
 While it’s no longer pancakes that tempt me, I can easily overload my plate or return for seconds and thirds when it comes to yogurt, salmon, broccoli or almond butter.
-Although these foods might be healthier, eating any food past the point of comfort is an unpleasant experience.
+Although these foods might be more nutrient-rich, eating any food past the point of comfort is an unpleasant experience.

 Stomach Voting Rights